 Is the Blackbutt tree only found in Australia?

-What do they make out of wa Blackbutt tree?
+What do they make out of the WA Blackbutt tree?

 Where do Blackbutt trees grow?

-Blackbutt is predominantly grown in the north coast of New South Wales and southern Queensland.
+Australian Blackbutt timber is predominantly grown on the north coast of New South Wales and the southern coast of Queensland.
 Blackbutt has proven durability in harsh Australian conditions and is the ideal choice for use in areas prone to bushfire.
 It is one of seven hardwood timber species approved by the Building Commission in Victoria for home construction in bushfire areas.

 Which glue to use on Blackbutt hardwood miters?

-Due to the high extractives, the mature wood may cause problems when gluing.
+Due to the high extractives, the mature Blackbutt wood may encounter problems when being glued.
 A premium wood glue such as Titebond III gives a strong initial tack and sands easily without softening, making it ideal for interior and external jobs.

-Why do Blackbutts release chemicals into the soil?
+Why do Blackbutts Trees release chemicals into the soil?